Eight energy firms dropped from Canada's main equity index

 By Nia Williams

-Canada holds the world's third-largest crude reserves but has seen capital investment and energy stocks plummet over the last five years.
+Canada holds the world's third-largest crude reserves but the country's capital investment and energy stocks have plummeted over the last five years.

-The companies affected are Birchcliff Energy BIR.TO, Ensign Energy Services ESI.TO, Kelt Exploration Ltd KEL.TO, Nuvista Energy Ltd NVA.TO, NexGen Energy Ltd NXE.TO, Precision Drilling Corp PD.TO, Peyto Exploration and Development Corp PEY.TO and TORC Oil and Gas Ltd TOG.TO.
+The companies affected are Birchcliff Energy Ltd BIR.TO, Ensign Energy Services Inc ESI.TO, Kelt Exploration Ltd KEL.TO, NuVista Energy Ltd NVA.TO, NexGen Energy Ltd NXE.TO, Precision Drilling Corp PD.TO, Peyto Exploration and Development Corp PEY.TO and TORC Oil & Gas Ltd TOG.TO.

 Their exclusion means they will miss out on investment from index-tracking passive funds, said Jeremy McCrea, an analyst with Raymond James.